sgmurphy/wordpress-plugins/optinmonster/readme.txt

 Similarly, A/B testing in a most WordPress popup plugins is broken because caching plugins can skew the data.

 We fixed both these issues with our superior infrastructure, so you can have reliable A/B testing for popups, accurate conversion analytics, and seamless email marketing / CRM integrations for your marketing (bonus: lead storage & lead backup are included, too).

+= Credits =

+This WordPress popup plugin is created by <a href="https://thomasgriffin.com/" rel="friend" title="Thomas Griffin">Thomas Griffin</a> and <a href="https://syedbalkhi.com/" rel="friend" title="Syed Balkhi">Syed Balkhi</a>.

+= Branding Guideline =

+OptinMonster&reg; is a registered trademark of Retyp LLC.
+When writing about the popup plugin by OptinMonster, please make sure to uppercase the letter O and M.

+* OptinMonster (correct)
+* Optin Monster (incorrect)
+* optinmonster (incorrect)
+* optin monster (incorrect)

+Exit-Intent&reg;, OnSite Retargeting&reg;, and OnSite Follow Up Campaigns&reg; are also registered trademarks of Retyp LLC.

+See our [Press &amp; Brand Assets page](https://optinmonster.com/press/ "OptinMonster Press Page" ) for more details.

 == Frequently Asked Questions ==